MathiasMSFT/Azure-Active-Directory/Identity Governance/Workflows/Pre-Hire.md

 ![image](./images/PreHire_8.png)

-Click-on "View and edit details" to modify the trigger and/or scope.
+Click on "View and edit details" to modify the trigger and/or scope.

 ![image](./images/PreHire_8.1.png)